JokieW/OneShotTemplate/README.md

 Open Game.rxproj with RPGXP to modify the game.
 Once you've done a few changes, make sure to save the project, and start the game from Steam.
 No need to do anything else.

+Remember however that since you are editing the Steam files directly, you mod is not safe until you pack your files.
+Steam might decide to update your game and overwrite your work.
+So be sure to pack every so often.

-If there's any problem, contact me @Jokie on the OneShot Discord.
+If there's any problem, contact me @Jokie✿ on the OneShot Discord.

-Version 1.0
+Version 1.1